 If you know what an HMO or a PPO is, you are probably wondering which of these Cigna falls under.
 If you do not know what HMO or PPO is, here is a short explanation.

 A PPO, or preferred provider organization tends to be higher cost because it is a premium provider.
 Recipients that choose a PPO will pay more out of pocket, but will receive some benefits in exchange.
 PPO’s tend to be more flexible, providing use of providers even if they are not in the network or do not have a referral.
 Out-of-pocket medical costs will also be higher on average since it is a premium plan.

 An HMO, or health maintenance organization, is the opposite of a PPO.
 Since an HMO is not a premium option, recipients lose some flexibility in exchange for lower costs.
 Every healthcare provider must be within the network and referrals are required.
 There are a few exceptions such as emergencies.
 For the most part, these plans are the most affordable.

 Cigna is an HMO, making it an affordable option for Medicare recipients looking for great coverage without paying as much out of pocket.

-CNHIC is now available for purchase in IN and SC.
-CNHIC will be available in PA on August 10th, 2020.
+CNHIC is now available for purchase in IN, SC and PA.

 Check back and we will update state availability as it is released.